First impression of the UMIDIGI Z Pro

 As with the scope of delivery, UMIDIGI also remains true to the design.
-The UMIDIGI Z Pro impresses with its sleek design Unibody metal case in a cool anthracite look.
-Because of the unibody case, the back is not removable, which is why the battery can not be easily replaced.
-On the left side of the housing.
-Either two nano SIM cards or a Nano SIM card with an additional Micro SD memory card.
-Who inevitably needs the memory extension, must because of the Hybrid slots do without the dual SIM function of the smartphone because of the hybrid slot!
+The UMIDIGI Z Pro impresses with a sleek unibody metal housing in a cool anthracite look.
+Because of the unibody housing, the back is not removable, which is why the battery cannot be replaced easily.
+The SIM slot is on the left side of the housing.
+Either two nano SIM cards or one nano SIM card with an additional micro SD memory card can be inserted here.
+If you inevitably need the memory expansion, you have to do without the dual SIM function of the smartphone because of the hybrid slot!

-Another design feature is the capacitive and front side home button, which at the same time the Fingerprint scanner includes.
-Two additional capacitive buttons are located to the left and right of the Home button.
+Another design feature is the capacitive home button on the front, which also contains the fingerprint scanner.
+Two more capacitive control buttons are located to the left and right of the home button.
 Unfortunately, these control buttons are not illuminated.
 The physical volume rocker and the power button are located on the right side of the case.
-There are no other design elements that would make the UMIDIGI Z Pro different from other smartphones.
+There are no other design elements that would distinguish the UMIDIGI Z Pro from other smartphones.

-Unfortunately, UMi or UMIDIGI was never for one high quality workmanship known.
-The UMIDIGI Z Pro, on the other hand, shines with its solid build quality.
-The entire housing is clean and processed without gaps or deviations.
-The control buttons are tight and do not rust even during fast movements.
+Unfortunately UMi or UMIDIGI was never known for high quality workmanship.
+The UMIDIGI Z Pro, on the other hand, shines with its solid workmanship.
+The entire case is clean and processed without any gaps or deviations.
+The control buttons are tight and don't rustle even when you move quickly.

 The smartphone uses a Full HD Sharp IGZO display with a diagonal of 5.5 inches.
-The higher electron mobility of the “Indium-Gallium-Zinc-Oxide” (IGZO) displays, among other things, results in higher reaction rates, which largely avoids a “drag-on effect".
-The NTSC color space covers the display with up to 95%.
-UMIDIGI uses the so-called screen protector "Dragontrail glass".
+The higher electron mobility of the “Indium-Gallium-Zinc-Oxide” (IGZO) display achieves, among other things, higher reaction speeds, which largely avoids a “drag” effect.
+The display covers the NTSC color space with up to 95%.
+UMIDIGI uses the so-called “Dragontrail Glass” as display protection.

-In practice, the display of the UMIDIGI Z Pro's display does well in practice, but it is not perfect.
-The color representation is comparatively cool.
-Within the display settings there is the possibility via "Miravision" or the option "Color Temperature" to customize the color representation individually.
-What also stands out is a low "backlight bleedling" at the top and bottom of the display.
-If, for example, very dark contents are displayed, an uneven brightness progression becomes noticeable.
-Convince the UMIDIGI Z Pro in the viewing angle stability and the display sharpness.
-Even at extreme viewing angles, colors are rendered unadulterated and fonts remain legible.
+The UMIDIGI Z Pro's display does well in practice, but it is not perfect.
+The color reproduction is comparatively cool.
+Within the display settings there is the possibility of individually adapting the color display via “MiraVision” or the “Color Temperature” option.
+What is also noticeable is a slight "backlight bleedling" on the upper and lower edge of the display.
+If, for example, very dark content is displayed, an uneven brightness curve becomes noticeable.
+The UMIDIGI Z Pro can convince with its viewing angle stability and display sharpness.
+Even at extreme viewing angles, the colors are displayed unadulterated and fonts remain legible.

-The maximal display brightness is average.
-Being able to read content in bright sunshine will be difficult, as the display is extremely reflective and prone to fingerprints.
-The accuracy of the touch screen is good.
-Ghosting or erroneous detections did not exist in the test.
-Multitouch is supported with a maximum of 5 concurrent inputs.
+The maximum display brightness is average.
+It is difficult to read content well in strong sunshine, as the display is extremely reflective and very susceptible to fingerprints.
+The accuracy of the touchscreen is good.
+There was no ghosting or incorrect detection in the test.
+Multitouch is supported with a maximum of 5 simultaneous inputs.

-Auch der MediaTek Helio X27 (MT6797X) processor is back on board.
-The processor has a total of 10 processor coresthat are subdivided into 2 Cortex-A72, and 4 × 2 Cortex-A53 cores.
-By dividing into 3 clusters, work tasks are efficiently distributed to the respective clusters, depending on the computational complexity, in order to guarantee better performance.
+The MediaTek Helio X27 (MT6797X) processor is also on board again.
+The processor has a total of 10 processor cores, which are divided into 2 Cortex-A72 and 4x2 Cortex-A53 cores.
+Due to the division into 3 clusters, work tasks are efficiently distributed to the respective clusters depending on the computation intensity in order to guarantee better performance.
 At the same time (at least in theory) the battery consumption should be reduced.
-Regarding the memory equipment is the smartphone with a 4GB large memory and a 32GB large internal memory equipped.
+Regarding the memory equipment, the smartphone is equipped with a 4GB RAM and a 32GB internal memory.

 Although the UMIDIGI Z Pro uses a high-end MediaTek processor, the performance is only partially satisfactory.
 Delays and app crashes have become noticeable, especially in multitasking, which are presumably not due to the processor itself, but to its adaptation to the user interface.
-In some cases, apps did not even want to start at all or stuck with a white screen.
-There is still a need for optimization on the part of UMIDIGIs.
+Sometimes apps even refused to start at all or got stuck with a white screen.
+There is clearly still a need for optimization on the part of UMIDIGI.

-As processor graphics is a Mali T880 MP4 GPU is used as the processor graphics, which can also cope with demanding games.
-If you like to play mobile games like Dead Trigger 2 or Asphalt 8, you can play them smoothly on high details.
+A Mali T880 MP4 GPU is used as the processor graphics, which can also cope with demanding games.
+If you like to play mobile games such as Dead Trigger 2 or Asphalt 8, you can also play them smoothly in high details.
 But beware!
-The smartphone gets hot after a short while.
+The smartphone gets hot after a short playing time.

-Used is a clean, based on Stock-Android Android 6.0that completely without bloatware gets along.
-Only in the settings additional functions were added.
-So there are, among others expanding display settings or one "Intelligent assistant", which includes power saving features, notification LED settings and key control.
-The standard activated, virtual control buttons can be completely switched off so that the display can be used extensively.
+A clean Android 6.0 based on stock Android is used, which works completely without bloatware.
+Additional functions were only added in the settings.
+There are, among other things, extended display settings or an “intelligent assistant” that includes power-saving functions, settings for the notification LED and button control.
+The virtual control buttons activated by default can be completely switched off so that the display can be used extensively.

-The most important difference between the UMIDIGI Z and the Pro version is the main camera.
-The single camera system (Samsung S5K3L8) of the UMi Z, was the UMIDIGI Z Pro by a Dual camera system consisting of two 13 megapixel Sony IMX258 image sensors replaced.
-The laser autofocus is dispensed with.
-Instead, you have to deal with a conventional one PDAF (Phase Detection Autofocus) to be satisfied.
-The 13 megapixels front camera with Samsung S5K3L8 image sensor remains.
+Probably the most decisive difference between the UMIDIGI Z and the Pro version is the main camera.
+The UMi Z's single camera system (Samsung S5K3L8) has been replaced in the UMIDIGI Z Pro by a dual camera system consisting of two 13 megapixel Sony IMX258 image sensors.
+Laser autofocus is not used.
+Instead, you have to be satisfied with a conventional PDAF (phase detection autofocus).
+The 13 megapixel front camera with Samsung S5K3L8 image sensor is retained.

 In practice, the recording quality of the main camera can be assigned to the middle class.
-In good lighting conditions, you can take beautiful pictures with good sharpness, strong colors and low image noise.
-In poor lighting or low light conditions recordings are increasingly blurred and the image noise increases significantly.
-Autofocus works accurately and reliably.
-Of the "Quad LED Flash” provides a passable illumination in the dark, but is no brighter than a conventional dual-LED flash.
+In good lighting conditions, it is possible to take good pictures with good sharpness, strong colors and low image noise.
+In poor lighting or poor lighting conditions, recordings become increasingly blurred and the image noise also increases significantly.
+The autofocus works accurately and reliably.
+The “Quad-LED Flash” provides adequate illumination in the dark, but is not brighter than a conventional dual-LED flash.

-Other photo modes are monochrome black and white recording mode, there is one "Facebeauty" modewho did not want to work in the test, there is one "Pro Photo" mode with individual customization options and one Panorama mode, If you want to spice up your pictures, there is something for you different filtersthat can be placed directly over the live image.
-Videos takes the main camera of the UMIDIGI Z Pro with maximum 4K resolution.
-Unfortunately, the refresh rate can not be adjusted individually.
+Other photo modes are monochrome black and white recording mode, there is a "Facebeauty" mode, which did not work in the test, however, there is a "Pro Photo" mode with individual adjustment options and a panorama mode.
+If you want to spice things up a bit, there are various filters that can be placed directly over the live image.
+The main camera of the UMIDIGI Z Pro records videos with maximum 4K resolution.
+Unfortunately, the refresh rate cannot be adjusted individually.

 Shooting mode: Bokeh

-The front camera surprises with a decent recording quality.
-Those who like to take selfies, get their money.
-It is also surprising that front-side LED flash, which ensures sufficient illumination at night.
-As additional recording modes, the front camera also offers a facebeauty mode and a panorama mode.
+The front camera surprises with its decent recording quality.
+Those who like to take selfies will get their money's worth.
+Also surprising is the LED flash on the front, which provides sufficient illumination even at night.
+The front camera also offers a face beauty mode and a panorama mode as additional recording modes.
 Videos can even be recorded in full HD.

 Connectivity, GPS and sensors

-In the mobile network, the UMIDIGI Z Pro supports all the usual frequencies in this country.
-Even LTE is fully usable.
-The connection stability in the mobile network is good.
-Mobile surfing works without any problems.
-The Call quality is mediocre, which is mainly due to the weak microphone.
-Even with the Freichsprechfunktion the smartphone delivers no great performance.
+In the cellular network, the UMIDIGI Z Pro supports all of the usual frequencies in this country.
+Even LTE can be used in full.
+The connection stability in the cellular network is good.
+Mobile surfing works flawlessly.
+The call quality is mediocre, which is mainly due to the weak microphone.
+Even with the speakerphone function, the smartphone does not deliver a brilliant performance.
 The speaker sounds slightly tinny and there is a significant lack of volume.

-Im WLAN The smartphone behaves perfectly and retains a constant signal even at further distances to the transmitting unit.
-Dual-band WiFi is supported and switching between 2.4G and 5G works fine.
-Bluetooth will happen until version 4.1 supported.
+The smartphone behaves flawlessly in WLAN and maintains a constant signal even when it is further away from the transmitter.
+Dual-band WiFi is supported and switching between 2.4G and 5G works without errors.
+Bluetooth is supported up to version 4.1.
 Again, there is nothing to complain about.

-A GPS Compass Fix finds the smartphone within a few seconds.
+The smartphone finds a GPS fix within a few seconds.
 Even inside the building, a GPS fix is possible after a good 10 to 20 seconds.
-To the signal strength of a Xiaomi Mi5S However, the UMIDIGI Z Pro does not come up.
-Nevertheless, precise navigation is no problem.
-Positioning was consistently accurate across a variety of test navigation through urban areas and over land.
-On E-Compass is also available so that the smartphone can also be used for pedestrian navigation.
+The signal strength of a Xiaomi Mi5S However, the UMIDIGI Z Pro does not come close.
+Nevertheless, precise navigation is not a problem.
+The position determination was consistently accurate in a diverse test navigation through urban areas and over land.
+An e-compass is also available so that the smartphone can also be used for pedestrian navigation.

-The sensory equipment includes a proximity sensor, an accelerometer, a brightness sensor, a gyroscope, a Hall sensor and a G-sensor.
-On fingerprint sensor is also available.
+The sensor equipment consists of a proximity sensor, an acceleration sensor, a brightness sensor, a gyroscope, a Hall sensor and a G sensor.
+A fingerprint sensor is also available.
 This is characterized by a good recognition rate, but is a bit sluggish when unlocking the smartphone.